InterContinental Hotels Buys Back Shares - TipRanks.com

 InterContinental Hotels (GB:IHG) has released an update.

-InterContinental Hotels Group PLC has announced the repurchase of 15,000 of its shares on September 16, 2024, at prices ranging from £78.3400 to £78.8800, with an average price of £78.6485 per share.
-The company plans to cancel the acquired shares, which will affect the total number of shares in circulation.
-Following the transaction, the total number of ordinary shares in issue will be 159,470,696, excluding those held in treasury.
+InterContinental Hotels Group PLC has bought back 15,000 of its own shares on September 17, 2024, through Goldman Sachs International on the London Stock Exchange, with the intention of canceling them.
+The transaction involved shares at prices ranging from £78.7000 to £79.2400, averaging at £78.9447 per share.
+Following the buyback, the company’s total number of shares in issue is reduced, not counting the treasury-held shares.

 For further insights into GB:IHG stock, check out TipRanks’ Stock Analysis page.